 What is geriatric psychiatry?

 Geriatric psychiatry is the specialty in the prevention, diagnosis, and treatment of mental and emotional disorders in the elderly.
 Common disorders in late-life patients include dementia, depression, anxiety, alcohol abuse, substance abuse, and sleep disorders.
-Geriatric psychiatrists create treatment plans that address the physical, emotional, and social care needs unique to an elderly patient to improve their quality of life and relieve their symptoms.
+Geriatric psychiatrists create treatment plans that address the physical, emotional, and social care needs unique to elderly patients to improve their quality of life and relieve their symptoms.

 A geriatric psychiatrist can help your parent better manage common issues that many aging seniors face, including:

 - Grief and stress over the death of a spouse, relative, or friend/neighbor

 - Feelings of loneliness, isolation, and lack of purpose in their life